9001/copyparty/bin/README.md

 note that copyparty should run with `-ed` to enable dotfiles (hidden otherwise)

+also consider using [../docs/rclone.md](../docs/rclone.md) instead for 5x performance

 ## to run this on windows:
 * install [winfsp](https://github.com/billziss-gh/winfsp/releases/latest) and [python 3](https://www.python.org/downloads/)